dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 is the unit norm constraint, where we want to optimize a vector $$\theta$$ such that $$\|\theta\| = 1$$.
 In this case, $$\theta \in C$$, where $$C = \{x: \|x \| = 1\}$$, which is the unit sphere $$S^{n-1}$$.
-Now we are doing optimization over the sphere, which is a non-Euclidean space and thus a more complicated optimization problem.
+However, doing optimization on the sphere, which is a non-Euclidean space, is more complicated than doing optimization in the unconstrained space $$\mathbb{R}^n$$.

 Example: Average on a circle, unconstrained
 ---------------------

 Let's show a concrete example of such a problem in Pytorch.
-We have some data distributed on the unit circle and we want to find the point $$\theta$$ that has the minimum average distance to the data.
-We also want to constrain $$\theta$$ to be on the circle (e.g. we might want the average 'direction' of the data).
-We will show how to solve this constrained optimization problem in a while, but first lets solve the unconstrained version of the problem to use as a reference later.
+We have some data distributed in the unit circle and we want to find the point $$\theta$$ that has the minimum average squared distance to the data.
+We also want to constrain $$\theta$$ to be on the circle.
+We will show how to solve this constrained optimization problem below, but first lets solve the unconstrained version of the problem to use as a reference later.

-First we generate the data by sampling points from a Gaussian distribution in $$\mathbb{R}^2$$, and projecting these points onto to the unit sphere by dividing them by their norm [^1].
+First we generate the data on the sphere by sampling points from a Gaussian distribution in
+$$\mathbb{R}^2$$, and projecting these points onto to the unit sphere by dividing them by their norm [^1].

 ```python
 import torch